 Members of the military have a lot of special financial challenges that most people don’t encounter.
-However, they have access to many special benefits, tax breaks and legal protections that can make a huge difference in their families' personal finances.
+However, they have access to many special benefits, tax breaks and legal protections.

-Here are 10 of the top financial benefits available to servicemembers and how to make the most of them to improve your family’s financial future.
-Kim's husband was an Army doctor for 21 years and was deployed three times, and Lisa's husband is an Air National Guard instructor pilot who has flown more than 200 combat missions.
-Many of these resources and benefits have helped our families a lot over the years.
+Here are 10 of the top financial benefits available to service members and how to make the most of them to improve your family’s financial future.
+The co-authors of this piece, Kim Lankford and Lisa Gerstner, have direct experience: Kim’s husband was an Army doctor for 21 years and was deployed three times, and Lisa’s husband is an Air National Guard instructor pilot who has flown more than 200 combat missions.
+Many of these resources and benefits have helped their families significantly over the years.

 Low-Cost Retirement-Savings Plan

 The TSP lets you choose one of five index mutual funds or a target-date fund, which automatically becomes more conservative as your retirement date gets closer.
-In 2020, you can put as much as $19,500 in the TSP -- and as much as $57,000 if you're receiving tax-free income while deployed.
-And you have access to a Roth TSP, too, which is like a Roth IRA but without the income restrictions.
+In 2020, you can put as much as $19,500 in the TSP – and as much as $57,000 if you’re receiving tax-free income while deployed.
+For 2021, the standard contribution limit remains at $19,500, but the maximum for deployed service members rises to $58,000.
+You have access to a Roth TSP, too, which is like a Roth IRA, but without the income restrictions.
 See www.tsp.gov for details.

 10% Guaranteed Return on Savings